The National Scout Archery Competition

 of our young scouters' age groups, plus Silver overall for one of our

 cubs and Silver for one of our leaders with his longbow.
-Results are
+In 2017 we took

 Scout Archery Club website's National Finals page, and at the bottom